 Not-Good-Enough keeps us from starting or encourages us to give up completely.

 Grasp onto the fact that Jesus has overcome the world!

 Wrap your mind around this… If you are in Christ, you are not a failure; you are an overcomer!

 God’s Word is the Good Shepherd’s rod that demolishes the lies that you run on yourself.
 It is also the crook that guides you to the next steps in your impossible situation.

 God used His rod as a reminder to make every thought obedient to Christ.
 That meant I needed to slow down and really focus on what I was listening to.
 At that point, I was able to discern truth from lie.

 I could then look to Jesus who wouldn’t fail and was absolutely able.
 It also helped me remember who I am in Christ… an overcomer.
 I was able to stop the drive for perfection, trust God with all of the details, and then get on with it.

 Lord, thank You for who You are… Perfect, Spotless, Blameless One.
 Thank You for Your complete work on the cross that makes us complete.
 Through the blood of the Lamb, we are overcomers.
 In Jesus’ Name, Amen.

-Be encouraged to:
+Be encouraged by: